8 Best Portable Golf Launch Monitors – 2023 Reviews & Buying Guide

 What ball flight parameters does the launch monitor track, and what parameters do you want to see?

-One of the things you sacrifice with portable, less-expensive launch monitors are the number of parameters that are measured.
+One of the things you tend to sacrifice with pocket-sized portable launch monitors are the number of parameters that are measured.

 Most golfers want key metrics like distance (total, carry) and ball speed, and almost all launch monitors offer this at a minimum.
-If you’re looking for a more detailed analysis with information like angle of attack and face angle, your choice of launch monitors will narrow a bit.
+If you’re looking for a more detailed analysis with information like angle of attack, dynamic loft, or face angle, your choice of launch monitors will narrow.

-Not surprisingly, the more expensive and advanced the launch monitor, the more parameters it will tend to measure.
+Not surprisingly, the more expensive, advanced and larger the launch monitor, the more parameters it will tend to measure.
 Make sure that the launch monitor you’re buying has all the data points that you’re looking for.

 2. Usage Type